|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 10, 1944

-On March 10, 1944 took off on a low level training mission.
-During the flight, one wing struck the water causing it to crash and sink immediately near Hessian Bay (Hessen Bay) near Buso.
-The cause of the accident was unknown.
-There were no survivors.
+On March 10, 1944 took off from Nadzab Airfield piloted by 2nd Lt Monroe G. Adelman on a low level training mission.
+During the flight, one wing struck the water causing it to crash and immediately sink into Hessian Bay (Hessen Bay) near Buso.
+The cause of the accident was unknown and there were no survivors.
 When this B-25 failed to return, it was declared Missing In Action (MIA).

 Recovery of Remains